grim-fandango/vhs-teletext/README.txt

 	It also dumps the raw teletext data into g:\binaries - this folder can be dragged into the main window of the Teletext Recovery Editor here: https://teletextarchaeologist.org/teletextrecoveryeditor where you can look at the files and correct recovery errors.

+	It also creates two index files - one listing all of the recovered frames as HTML, and one which stores all the pages in base64 format.
+This version gives you an emulator in a web browser for viewing the pages on.
+You might need the find and replace the URL on each page to point to Simon Rawles' edit.tf editor.

 9. Run copy /b g:\vbi [folder_on_your_hard_disk]\filename.t42 to concatenate all of the 42 byte packets into one, monolithic t42 file.
 Again, the one big file reduces wear-and-tear on your hard disk and you can drop it into the